Budgeting Debt

 Can Bank Overdraft Fees Affect My Credit Score?

 How can overdraft fees indirectly affect your credit?
 When you get an overdraft fee, that means there is $0 or less in your checking account balance.
 If you have automatic bill payments scheduled, there may not be enough funds in your account to cover your financial obligations.
 If an automatic bill payment fails to go through, this may lead to a missed or late payment.
-That missed, or late payment may also be followed by late payment fees, which just increases the amount of debt a person has.
+That late payment may also be followed by late payment fees, which just increases the amount of debt a person has.

 How To Avoid Future Overdraft Fees and Other Bank Fees

-Financial protection is important.
-That is why you want to do everything you can to prevent overdraft fees.
 Here are a few things you can do now to make sure you never overdraw from your checking account.

 Have a Savings Account

-To make sure you are never charged an overdraft fee, banks often offer some kind of overdraft protection.
-This protection ensures that funds will automatically be withdrawn from your savings account if you ever overdraw money from your checking account.
+Overdraft protection ensures that funds will automatically be withdrawn from your savings account if you ever overdraw money from your checking account.
 When you have sufficient backup savings stored, you can rest assured knowing you are covered if you ever accidentally overdraw from your account.

 Balance Your Finances

-With mobile banking, it’s easy to stay on top of your finances and be familiar with the balance of your various financial accounts.
 Start to make it a habit to check your online banking account every few days.
 Sometimes people overspend on their accounts simply because they aren’t really aware of how much readily available funds they have.

 Stick To a Budget